dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 <div id="section4_1_3"></div>
 #### 4.1.3 Example of a bad map visualization
-The view tab is entirely used to change the way you see the map on the application and it is up to you on how you want to configure it.
-Leaving the configurations unchanged is okay as well.
-But usually, you should adjust the thumbs such that the ceiling of the map is hidden and the artifects are still visible, unlike as shown in the picture below.
+The View Tab allows you to customise your map-viewing experience within the application.
+It provides you with the flexibility to configure the settings according to your preferences.
+While keeping the default settings is perfectly acceptable, it's recommended to adjust the thumbs in a way that ensures the floor of the map is visible, the ceiling is hidden, and artefacts remain visible for optimal viewing.

 <img src="img/bad-visualization.jpg" style="width: 600px; ">